bokeh/bokeh/sphinx/source/docs/user_guide/plotting.rst

 All the examples above use the default linear axis.
 This axis is suitable for many plots that need to show numerical data on a linear scale.
 In other cases you may have categorical data, or need to display numerical data on a datetime or log scale.
-This section shows how specify the axis type when using |bokeh.plotting| interface.
+This section shows how to specify the axis type when using |bokeh.plotting| interface.

 .. _userguide_plotting_categorical_axes: